 Destination menus take you where you want to go faster.
-You’ll find one on the Start menu and taskbar that will lead you to recently used files, folders, and websites.
+You’ll find one on the Start menu and another on the taskbar that will lead you to recently used files, folders, and websites.
 You’ll even have quick access in some programs to tasks that have typically only been available when you’re running the program.
-For example, your destination menu might provide a link to start playing a song or open a web page.
+For example, your destination menu might provide a link to play a song or open a webpage.
 Instead of opening each program and starting these tasks, you can do it from a destination menu with just one click.
-In Windows 7 you’ll find common tasks for Internet Explorer and Windows Media Player in the destination menus.

 Window Arrangement